harness/developer-hub/docs/internal-developer-portal/tutorials/how-to-use-catalog-ingestion-api.md

 9. Go to **Variables** on the right side of the page and add the following variables and have the input type as **Runtime Input**.
     - emailid
     - jiratoken
-    - projectkey
-    - componentname
-    - issuetype
+    - newprojectname
-    - issuesummary
+    - newprojectkey
-    - issuecontent
+    - projectleadaccountid
-    - labels
+    - projecttemplatekey
     - usergroup

 10. Apply the changes.